oblio360/hearthstone-blog/_posts/15-09-2015-cash-time-gold-dust.md

 ---
 layout: post
 title: "Cash - time - gold - dust"
+tags: [ guide, opinion ]
 ---

 The most important thing in Hearthstone, as in any game, is to have fun.
 Kind of obvious, I know! :smile: